-(i) Child support is considered as countable income in all budget calculations until the assignment of support is effective as set forth in rule 5101:1-3-10 of the Administrative Code.
+(i) Child support is considered as countable income in all budget calculations until the assignment of support is effective as described in rule 5101:1-3-10 of the Administrative Code.

 (ii) Direct payments of support received by an assistance group from the month of application through the month in which eligibility is determined and assistance is approved shall be budgeted as unearned income.

 (iii) Once the assignment of support is effective, any child support received by the assistance group is not counted as income in the actual grant calculation.

 (iv) When the county agency adds an individual to an existing assistance group, the child support assignment is effective the first day of the month following the month the individual is added to the assistance group.
 The child support assignment may be deemed retroactive to the date the individual is required to be included in the assistance group.
 However, the child support payments received by or for the added individual prior to the effective date of assignment shall be treated as unearned income.

 (v) In some circumstances, the child support payments received by the child support enforcement agency (CSEA) cannot all be distributed for present, future and past months.
 This results in a refund of child support payable directly to the assistance group.
 When child support money has been distributed by the CSEA and an amount is refunded to the assistance group, the amount may be considered a non-recurring lump sum as described in paragraph (C)(3)(j) of this rule.

 (D) When is income available to the assistance group?